wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 - Automatically timestamp your content on the blockchain
 - Show the blockchain certificate pop-up on your website
+- Let your visitors verify when and how your content changed
 - Downloadable blockchain certificate as proof of existence
 - Copyright Infringement Claim Tools
-- Revision Management

 ### How does WordProof Timestamp work?

-Timestamping creates a unique and universal fingerprint (called the hash) for every piece of content.
-If the input changes even the slightest, the hash becomes totally different.
+Timestamping creates a unique and universal fingerprint (the 'hash') for all your posts, pages and media files.
+If the input changes, the hash becomes totally different.

 This hash is added to the blockchain with a date and time.
-Because you have the input that results in this specific hash, you can prove that you had the content at that point in time.
+Because you (the website owner) have the input that results in this specific hash, you can prove that you published the content at that point in time.

 ### Further Reading on WordProof, WordPress, and Blockchain